 • Real property: Land, and all immovable fixtures erected on, growing on, or affixed to the land.

-(b) This section shall not be construed to imply that any restriction easement, covenant, or condition which is not covered hereunder shall, on account of any provisions hereof, be unenforceable.
+(b) This section shall not be construed to imply that any restriction easement, covenant, or condition that is not covered hereunder shall, on account of any provisions hereof, be unenforceable.

-(d) The attorney general, pursuant to his or her inherent authority, may bring an action in the superior court to enforce the public interest in such restrictions.
+(d) The attorney general, pursuant to the attorney general’s inherent authority, may bring an action in the superior court to enforce the public interest in such restrictions.

 (f) A court action affecting a conservation restriction held by a private land trust, as defined in § 42-17.1-2(28)(ii), may only be brought or intervened in by:

-(1) An owner of property interest in the real property burdened by the conservation restriction;
+(1) An owner of a property interest in the real property burdened by the conservation restriction;

 (2) A holder of the conservation restriction;